What are Wisdom Teeth?

 The surgical removal of a wisdom tooth involves

-- Lifting the gum beside the tooth so the surgeon may see the tooth and the surrounding bone.
+- Lifting the gum beside the wisdom tooth and the surrounding bone.

 - Remove a small amount of bone to free up the wisdom tooth.

 - Cut the wisdom tooth in several small fragments.

 - Remove the individual fragments.

 - Several sutures are then placed in the gum to close the hole left after the wisdom toots extraction is complete, these stitches dissolve.

 Sedation is often used so you are unaware of the procedure, but can recover quickly and return home.(please read the section on sedation).